joebowbeer/crossplane-function-pythonic/README.md

   package: ghcr.io/fortra/function-pythonic:v0.0.3
 ```

-## Managed Resource Dependencies
+## Composed Resource Dependencies

-function-pythonic automatically handles dependencies between managed resources.
+function-pythonic automatically handles dependencies between composed resources.

 Just compose everything as if it is immediately created and the framework will delay
 the creation of any resources which depend on other resources which do not exist yet.
 In other words, it accomplishes what [function-sequencer](https://github.com/crossplane-contrib/function-sequencer)
 provides, but it automatically detects the dependencies.

-If a resource has been composed and a dependency no longer exists due to some unexpected
+If a resource has been created and a dependency no longer exists due to some unexpected
-condition, the observed value for that field will automatically be used.
+condition, the composition will be terminated or the observed value for that field will
+be used, depending on the `unknownsFatal` settings.

 Take the following example:
 ```yaml